NEW 2024 edition: Care Around Stillbirth and Neonatal Death Clinical Practice Guideline available now

 We are thrilled to have some incredible speakers joining us!

-Professor Vicki Flenady AM is the Co-Director of the Australian National Health and Medical Research Council (NHMRC) Centre of Research Excellence in Stillbirth.
+Prof. Flenady is the Co-Director of the Australian National Health and Medical Research Council (NHMRC) Centre of Research Excellence in Stillbirth.
 Vicki’s research focusses on collaborative programs in Australia and globally to effectively reduce the numbers of babies who are stillborn and to improve care for families who experience this loss.

 Deanna Stuart-Butler is a key figure in Indigenous health research, focusing on stillbirth.
 She leads Indigenous initiatives within the Stillbirth CRE providing strategic direction and advocacy.
 She believes Indigenous people's diversity, equity and inclusion requires going beyond intervention to systemic change.